 Most people think salons wash your hair after coloring to rinse out the excess dye – but actually, there’s more than meets the eye!

 Toners are used to counterbalance the effect of red, yellow and brassy tones for a more natural look.
-Purple or blue shampoos can be used to cool your colour, and glosses add shine and depth to create a lustrous look.
+Purple or blue shampoos can be used to cool your color, and glosses add shine and depth to create a lustrous look.

 So it’s not just about rinsing out your hair dye, it’s about applying those magic potions that make your hair look on point!